SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 <div style="padding-left: 2.3em"><p>And I ask that you join me now in a moment of silence for all those in uniform and out uniform — military and civilian, who have given the last full measure of devotion.</p></div>

+In the Book of Isaiah, the phrase "Here am I, Lord.
+Send me" is not a warrior volunteering for military service.
+It's Isaiah volunteering to deliver God's messages as a prophet.

-The Book of Isaiah is a major prophetic book that spans several themes.
-One of the main themes is God's judgment on his own people.
+One of the main themes of the Book of Isaiah is God's judgment on his own people.
 It's filled with bone-chilling predictions of divine punishment, including on the military.
 For example, in Chapter 3, <a href="https://biblia.com/bible/nasb95/isaiah/3" target="blank">verse 25</a> we read: "Your men shall fall by the sword and your mighty men in battle."

-This is one reason why the choice of Isaiah is bizarre: the prophet foretold the destruction of his own nation's military at the hand of a foreign power.

-Not exactly reassuring words to use in a presidential speech.

 American Presidents have often used biblical allusions in their speeches — such as "city on a hill."
 These allusions, more often than not it would seem, are used as expressions of political propaganda and persuasion.